| |

 Feeling God’s love changes how we perceive ourselves.
 Our self-esteem and sense of security skyrocket when we know God loves us and in His eyes, we are:

-Additionally, feeling loved changes our actions and reactions to others because knowing we are accepted and valued, we no longer have anything to prove to the world.
+Additionally, feeling loved changes our actions and reactions to others, because knowing we are accepted and valued, we no longer have anything to prove to the world.
 Therefore, we no longer feel compelled to please people or be perfect.
-Similarly, we stop needing to defend ourselves, as others’ opinions of us no longer hold power.
+Similarly, we no longer need to defend ourselves, as others’ opinions of us no longer hold power.
 Instead, we start doing things to please and obey the Lord.
 And, it’s now much easier to follow one of His greatest commands, to love others as He loves us.
 (John 13:34-35

 Friend, God is waiting with open arms for you to believe in Him and allow Him to love you.
 Once you receive God’s unfailing love, it will transform your broken, beaten-down heart into a pure, clean heart overflowing with love for Him, yourself, and others.
 The key to transformation is allowing yourself to be nested in His loving and capable arms.
 Once you do, you will be free to be all He created you to be.